docker/docs/ee/ucp/admin/configure/join-nodes/join-linux-nodes-to-cluster.md

 4. Click **Save** and wait until the operation completes.
 5. Navigate to the **Nodes** page, and confirm that the node role has changed.

-If you are load balancing user requests to Docker Engine - Enterprise across multiple manager nodes, remember to remove these nodes from the load-balancing pool when demoting them to workers.
+If you are load balancing user requests to Docker Enterprise across multiple manager nodes, remember to remove these nodes from the load-balancing pool when demoting them to workers.

 ## Remove a node from the cluster